jingyuanchan/CVPR_AICity_2021_Anomaly_Detection/README.md

 #### Preparation For Detection
 ##### Structure of *PreData* Folder
-The orginal videos and the their frames are put under `../PreData/Origin-Test` and `../PreData/Origin-Frame` folders, respectively.
-And the background modeling results are put under `../PreData/Forward-Bg-Frame` folder.
+The original videos and their frames are put under `../PreData/Origin-Test` and `../PreData/Origin-Frame` folders, respectively.
+And the background modeling results are placed under the `../PreData/Forward-Bg-Frame` folder.

-All these files are organized for the Detect Step later and then the detection results based on background modeling will be saved under  `../PreData/Bg-Detect-Result/Forward_full` for each videos while `../PreData/Bg-Detect-Result/Forward` is saved in frames seperated from full videos.
+All these files are organized for the Detect Step later.
+Then the detection results based on background modeling will be saved under  `../PreData/Bg-Detect-Result/Forward_full` for each video while `../PreData/Bg-Detect-Result/Forward` is kept in frames separated from full videos.

-Detailed structure is shown as below.
+The detailed structure is shown below.
 ```
 ├── Bg-Detect-Result
 │   ├── Forward